Skip to content

 BACK to News

-Exciting Results in Trial for Grade 2 Oligodendroglioma and Astrocytoma Patients
+Updated: Exciting News for Patients with Grade 2 Oligodendroglioma and Astrocytoma

-Published on June 5, 2023 in Oligodendroglioma, Research, Clinical Trials
+Published on August 6, 2024 in ResearchEOY, Oligodendroglioma, Research, Clinical Trials

 The trial evaluated whether a drug called vorasidenib could increase “progression-free survival” (also called “PFS,” and meaning the length of time a patient lives before their tumor worsens or resumes growing) and delay the length of time before patients needed radiation and chemotherapy (called time to next intervention, or “TTNI.”)
 Results showed that patients who received vorasidenib had clear benefits in both of these measures as compared to patients who were in a control group.